GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         A few weeks ago I found myself complaining about the weather because it wasn't the way I wish it was etc. I can't control the weather so it doesn't makes sense to be mad at it.
 It's energy lost.
-Accept what you can't change and please <b>bea reasonable about it</b>, do not use your limiting beliefs to support the idea that you can't control something that you actually can.
+Accept what you can't change and please <b>be reasonable about it</b>, do not use your limiting beliefs to support the idea that you can't control something that you actually can.
     </p>
     <h3>Get your body moving</h3>